Internal abdominal oblique muscle

 Action: bilateral activation of this muscle provides expiration and compresses abdominal contents, increasing the intra-abdominal pressure.
 Bilateral contractions may also flex the trunk.
 During unilateral activation, the muscle provides lateral flexion and rotation of the trunk to the same side (ipsilateral).

-Blood supply: lower posterior intercostal arteries, subcostal artery, lumbar arteries, superior and inferior epigastric arteries, superficial and deep circumflex iliac arteries.
+Blood supply: lower posterior intercostal arteries, subcostal artery, lumbar arteries, superior epigastric artery and inferior epigastric artery, superficial circumflex iliac artery and deep circumflex iliac artery.